SESYNC-ci/basic-netlogo-lesson/docs/_slides/overview.md

 Many models also have a once button called "go once" or "step once" which is like "go" except that it advances the model by one tick (time step) instead of over and over.
 Using a once button like this lets you watch the progress of the model more closely.

 You can also stop a model with the 'Halt' item on the Tools menu, but you should only do this if the model is stuck for some reason.
-Using 'Halt' may interrupt the model in the middle of an action, which coudl create an error.
+Using 'Halt' may interrupt the model in the middle of an action, which could create an error.

 ===